ANNUAL LEAVE (POLICY 310)

 Cass County pays 12.26% of each employee’s gross monthly salary on each employee’s behalf.
 In addition, each employee pays 3% of their gross monthly salary.
 NDPERS provides for vested retirement benefits after three (3) years of service.
 If an employee terminates county employment prior to being vested, he/she is eligible to receive at least 4% of the contribution, including any accrued interest paid by NDPERS.

 Licensed Peace Officers or Certified Correctional Officers are eligible for the NDPERS Law Enforcement plan.
 Cass County pays an additional 1.19% of the eligible employees gross monthly salary.
 Participation in the law enforcement plan allows law enforcement full-retirement benefits through NDPERS at 55 years of age.

 Sick leave will accrue at the rate of 8 hours per month for full-time employees.
 Part-time employees accrue sick leave on a prorated basis based on FTE percentage.
 Sick leave may be used for the employee’s own illness and for medical and dental appointments.
 There is no compensation for unused sick leave.

 Family sick leave may be used to tend to the needs of certain family members who are ill or to assist them in obtaining medical services or other services related to their health or well-being.
-Family sick leave may not exceed forty (40) hours per calendar year.
+Family sick leave may not exceed one hundred sixty (160) hours per calendar year.

 All employees are protected by Workforce Safety against loss of income due to accidental injury and/or occupationally insured illness.
-If you should become injured at work, notify your supervisor and contact the Personnel Office immediately, if possible, to complete an Accident Form and/or Workforce Safety form.
+If you should become injured at work, notify your supervisor and contact the Human Resources Office immediately, if possible, to complete an Accident Form and/or Workforce Safety form.